winterless/MathAgent/src/README.md

 # Minimal Python pipeline (stage1 + stage2 + stage3, JSONL between stages)

 ## Input format
+`--input` can be either:
-`--input` is a JSONL file.
+- a JSONL file, or
+- a directory containing `*.jsonl` files (each file runs independently, using filename stem as output prefix)

 Each line must be a JSON object with at least one of:

 - `prompt`: full instruction text (preferred), or
 - `question`: task text, or